Board of directors

 Patricia L. Peterson, B.S.N., J.D., employee representative

-Patricia Peterson joined Pinnacol Assurance's board of directors in 2013 and serves on the board's strategic planning and compensation committees.
+Patricia Peterson joined Pinnacol Assurance's board of directors in 2013 and serves on the board's executive and governance and ethics committees.
 She brings a unique set of experiences to the board including work in health care, insurance, civil litigation, foundation management and fundraising.

 Peterson is the president and CEO of the Colorado Cancer Research Program (CCRP), an 18-hospital consortium organized to perform clinical trial research for the control treatment and prevention of cancer.
 Prior to joining she served as President and CEO of The Kempe Foundation for the Prevention and Treatment of Child Abuse and Neglect.
 She served as the executive director of the Rocky Mountain Children's Health Foundation in Denver and as president and CEO of the Memorial Health System Foundation (now called The Memorial Hospital Foundation) in Colorado Springs.
 Peterson was also deputy city attorney and corporate counsel for Memorial Health System (now called University of Colorado Health) in Colorado Springs and was a successful defense attorney.
 She began her professional career as a registered nurse.